seng637-Winter/seng637-a4-hjdsouza/seng637-a4-team_number.md

 ## Changing the default store location
 1. Store Name Update: Verify the display name of the store is the newly selected store using 'assert text'
 2. Selection is consistent across sessions/pages: Verify that if you navigate to different pages or refreshing the pages keeps the new store selection.
 This would use 'assert text'

+## Navigating to a specfic department
+1. Validate Specfic department name
+   Once the page has been changed to a new department use 'assert text' to check if the name has been updated correctly.

 # how did you test each functionaity with different test data

 # How the team work/effort was divided and managed